miaowing/nest-dynamic-permission/README.md

 ## Description

-This is a [Nest](https://github.com/nestjs/nest) module for writing nestjs http clients easier.
+This is a [Nest](https://github.com/nestjs/nest) module for making config permission easier.

 ## Installation